Phantasm (film): Filming

 There were no accountants on the set, but Coscarelli estimates the budget at $300,000.
 Funding for the film came in part from Coscarelli's father, who was credited as the film's producer; additional funding came from doctors and lawyers.
-His mother designed some of the special effects, costumes, and make-up.
-The cast and crew were composed mainly of friends and aspiring professionals.
-Due to their inexperience, they did not realize that firing blanks could be dangerous; Coscarelli's jacket caught fire from a shotgun blank.
-Casting was based on previous films that Coscarelli directed, and he created roles for those actors.
-Because he could not afford to hire an editor or cameraman, Coscarelli did these duties himself.
+Coscarelli's mother designed some of the special effects, costumes, and make-up, receiving under several alternate pseudonyms.
+Coscarelli commented: "We decided to do that because it would look too ridiculous otherwise.
+There were already too many Coscarellis in the credits as it is."
+The cast and crew were made up mainly of Coscarelli's friends and other aspiring professionals.
+Due to their inexperience, they did not realize that firing blanks could be dangerous; Coscarelli's jacket at one point caught fire from a shotgun blank.
+Because he could not afford to hire an editor or cameraman, Coscarelli also performed these duties himself.

-Filming was done on weekends and sometimes lasted for 20 hours a day over the course of more than a year.
-Reggie Bannister described the production as "flying by the seat of our pants."
-The actors would be called to perform their scenes and picked up as soon as they were available.
-Bannister did many of his own stunts.
-Though set in Oregon, shooting took place primarily in the San Fernando Valley in Chatsworth, California.
+Filming began in 1977 and was done on weekends and sometimes lasted for 20 hours a day over the course of more than a year.
+Actor Reggie Bannister, who performed most of his own stunts in the film, described the production as "flying by the seat of our pants."
+The actors would often be called to perform their scenes and picked up as soon as they were available.

+Though the film is set in Oregon, principal photography took place primarily in the San Fernando Valley in Chatsworth, California.
+An ice cream shop on main street was filmed on the outskirts of San Diego County in Julian, California.
+The exteriors of the Morningside Mortuary were shot at Oakland's Dunsmuir House in Northern California.
+Due to logistic and budgetary restrictions, the interiors of the mausoleum were constructed in a local warehouse in the Los Angeles area.

 The script changed often during production, and Bannister says that he never saw a completed copy of it; instead, they worked scene-by-scene and used improvisation.
 The script was characterized by Coscarelli as "barely linear".
 While it contained the basic concepts of the completed film, the script was unfocused and rewritten during filming.
-The spheres came from one of Coscarelli's nightmares, but the original idea did not involve drilling.
+The concept of the spheres came from one of Coscarelli's personal nightmares, but the original idea did not involve drilling.
 Will Greene, an elderly metal-worker, fashioned the iconic spheres, but he never got to see the finished film, as he died before the film was released.
-The black 1971 Plymouth Barracuda was used because Coscarelli had known someone in high school who drove one; he realized that he could get his hands on one by using it in the film.
-An ice cream shop on main street was filmed on the outskirts of San Diego County in Julian, California.
+The black 1971 Plymouth Barracuda was used because Coscarelli had known someone in high school who drove one, and he realized it was a vehicle he could easily get access to.